-Toddlers and Preschoolers Don’t Suffer as Much Trauma from Divorce
+Myth 1: Toddlers and Preschoolers Don’t Suffer as Much Trauma as Older Children of Divorce

-Popular wisdom suggests that divorcing before a kid can form adequate memories inoculates them from the worst of a divorce.
+Popular wisdom suggests that getting a divorce before a kid can form adequate memories inoculates them from the worst consequences of a divorce.
 If they can’t remember the hardship and the wrangling for custody, the argument suggests, then they are better off in the long run.
-But this idea misunderstands child development.
+But this idea that the impact of divorce can be sidestepped misunderstands child development.

-It’s possible that a child experiencing divorce within the first two years of life will be relatively well adjusted to their reality.
-But, by as young as two, children have the ability to build memory and sense that their foundations are shifting.
+It’s possible that a child experiencing divorce within the first two years of life will be relatively well-adjusted to their reality.
+But, by as young as 2, children have the ability to build memory and sense that their foundations are shifting.
 They may not be able to understand the shift on a cognitive level, but they can certainly sense it on an emotional level.
-And, regardless of the age, divorce increases the likelihood of an emotionally traumatic even happening at some point.
-So, really, it’s less about age and more about acrimony.
+And, regardless of a child’s age, divorce increases the likelihood of an emotionally traumatic event happening at some point.
+So, really, the lasting impact of divorce on kids is less about age and more about acrimony.

 The problem is that in moving a kid from one home to the other, during notoriously busy times for travel, the chaos of holidays is compounded.
 Consider the packing that needs to be done (and the newly unwrapped gifts that need to be packed too).
 Consider the airport security lines or crammed roads.
 Not to mention the unpacking and eventual settling down.

-A ton of good hours can be lost in shifting from one place to another.
+A ton of good hours can be lost when children of divorce are forced to shift from one parent’s home to another during the holidays.
 And considering that time with kids can be a precious commodity for parents, it’s better to divide the holidays themselves in an equitable way and make the most of the hours provided by staying in one place.

-The problem with the idea that divorce should be kept from kids, particularly younger kids, is simple: Kids aren’t dumb.
+The problem with the idea of hiding divorce from kids is simple: Kids aren’t dumb.

 The best way to approach a child about an impending divorce is as a united front.
 Both parents should offer an age-appropriate explanation.
 The primary point of the discussion should be that despite the separation of the parents, the kid is still deeply loved.
-Moreover, it should be stressed that the child is faultless and that they have done nothing wrong to prompt the decision.
+It should be stressed that the child is faultless and that they have done nothing wrong to prompt the divorce.

 The default position for many divorced parents of younger children is for mothers to keep children overnight, with father visitations only occurring during the daytime.
-The thought is that by a kid spending nights with a father, maternal bonding could be damaged.
+The thought is that if a kid is spending nights with a father, maternal bonding could be damaged.

-Kids Should Always Know the Truth About a “Bad” Ex-Spouse
+Myth 7: Kids Need to Know the Truth About a “Bad” Ex-Spouse

 The fact is that a kid sees their parents as a part of themselves.
 They love them both regardless of the separation.
 When one parent tears down the other, a kid can feel like a part of themselves is being attacked.
 They may take on the anger and feel guilty for the actions of a parent they love.